These pages are regularly updated, please select here to view the latest version.

 Marlow can be reached by train or bus.
 The train, known locally as the Marlow Donkey, runs via Bourne End to link with the main line at Maidenhead.
 It provides an excellent service and operates every day.
 There is a regular bus service between Marlow and High Wycombe [Arriva] and also with Reading [Arriva].

-These notes and the map are based on the Marlow Society publication Marlow Town Walk.
-It is available from the Society and from the Information Centre in Marlow High Street.
-If you wish to wander around the town it is well worth the 50p it costs.
+The notes and the map below are taken from the Marlow Society's town walk.
 Better still why not take a tour organised by the Local History Group which will provide you with much more information than we can cram in here!

 (1) Court Garden, Higginson Park and the Marlow Museum